See the full programme structure week-by-week, including learning objectives and project work.

 The bespoke curriculum is solely focused around you learning to make the sound that Toolroom represents.
 Additionally, you’ll get the chance to take modules on marketing and social media, business and financials, and also complete an optional remix project using parts from the Toolroom back catalogue.

-The course is taught ‘native’ to Ableton – meaning you’ll only need a copy of Ableton, a computer and some headphones to participate.
+You have the choice of taking the course in Ableton or Logic.
+In each case, the course is taught ‘native’ to that DAW – meaning you’ll only need a copy of Ableton or Logic, a computer and some headphones to participate.
 Splice are an official partner of the course – all students will receive 3 months of sample credits to enhance their productions.

 Additionally, the Production Certificate is the first educational programme in the world to be approved by the Association for Electronic Music (AFEM).